Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Random Bond Clock Model

 Thus, we conclude that in the QLRO phase

 For $t\ll L$, this suppression factor is essentially unity, so all winding sectors contribute with nearly equal weight and the system remains in the charge-fuzzy phase.
-In contrast, when $t \sim L $, the suppression becomes appreciable, the nontrivial winding sectors are exponentially disfavored, and the system effectively sharpens its charge.
+In contrast, when $t \sim L $, the suppression becomes appreciable; the nontrivial winding sectors are exponentially disfavored, and the system effectively undergoes charge sharpening.
 This results in a linear sharpening timescale